SmartData-Polito/darkvec/README.md

 ___
 ## <b> How to reproduce results in the paper?</b> <a id='howto'></a>

-Note: This guide assumes a Linux operating system (tested on Ubuntu 20.04).
+Note: This guide assumes a Debian-like system (tested on Ubuntu 20.04 & Debian 11).

 1. Clone this repository
 2. Download the two gzip files from: https://datacloud.di.unito.it/index.php/s/2Yq6Yd3pWdZn2HQ